Elliot Cadeau

 Elliot Valentin Cadeau (born September 4, 2004) is an American-Swedish college basketball player for the Michigan Wolverines of the Big Ten Conference.
-He previously played for the North Carolina Tar Heels.
-Cadeau was born in the United States, but represents Sweden internationally.
+He was an NCAA national champion and the Final Four Most Outstanding Player in 2026.
+Cadeau previously played for the North Carolina Tar Heels for his first two seasons.
+He was born in the United States, but represents Sweden internationally.
+After several years representing Sweden at the youth level, he made his senior national team debut in 2023.

 Early life

 Cadeau was born in Brooklyn, New York, and raised in West Orange, New Jersey.
 His father, James, is Haitian while his mother, Michelle, is Swedish, hailing from Skåne.
 As a child he loved football and was a fan of the New York Jets, but he was discouraged from playing the sport because his mother thought it was too dangerous, and suggested he try out for a basketball team instead.
 He also played baseball, soccer and tennis, but decided to focus on basketball in fifth grade.

 Cadeau attended The Patrick School in Hillside, New Jersey, for seventh and eighth grade.
 During this time he helped his club team, Sports U/Team IZOD, win the 2019 Under Armour Nationals.